BY The Bear Travelers

 There are a number of things to see and do in Khao Yai National Park.
 Several waterfalls can be accessed via walkways.
 Two of the most visited and impressive waterfalls at the park include Haew Nerok Waterfall, one of the most stunning, and Haew Suwat Waterfall, located approximately 8 km from the visitor center.

-When it comes to stunning natural beauty, impressive waterfalls, and a vast plethora of wildlife, insects, flora, and fauna, the Khao Yai National Park is simply stunning.
+The Khao Yai National Park is simply stunning when it comes to stunning natural beauty, impressive waterfalls, and a vast plethora of wildlife, insects, flora, and fauna.
 If you are backpacking through Thailand and want to camp to cut costs, we highly recommend two or three nights here.

-So make sure you have your itinerary of one of Thailand's most exciting and famous national parks, the Khao Yai National Park.
+So ensure you have your itinerary of one of Thailand's most exciting and famous national parks, the Khao Yai National Park.

 The Bear Travel Did You Know?

-Khao Yai was given the status of a National Park in 1962, becoming Thailand’s first-ever national park in 1984, which ASEAN Heritage Park declared.
+Khao Yai was a National Park in 1962, becoming Thailand’s first-ever national park in 1984, which ASEAN Heritage Park declared.
 In 2005, it was proclaimed a UNESCO World Heritage Site.

 Map & More Information